Mushroom Growing "Teks"

 First introduced in 1992, the PF Tek was developed by a cultivator named Robert McPherson and it is one of the simplest methods for growing Psilocybe mushrooms.
 This Tek is the best choice for the beginner cultivator since it requires relatively common tools and materials.
 This tek typically has a high success rate, and will supply a beginner cultivator with the basic skills, knowledge, and experience needed should he/she decide to pursue more complex Teks later on.

-The general process to complete the PF Tek involves a few steps, namely preparing the substrate, sterilizing the substrate, inoculating the substrate with a spore syringe, incubating the culture, birthing the culture, and fruiting.
+The general process to complete the PF Tek involves a few steps, namely preparing the substrate, sterilizing the substrate, inoculating the substrate with a spore syringe (or liquid culture syringe), incubating, birthing the culture, and fruiting.

 Preparing the substrate involves mixing two parts vermiculite with one part distilled water THEN mixing in one part brown rice flour.
 One must then fill a clean glass jar with the prepared substrate, leaving about ½ an inch of room below the rim for dry vermiculite to act as a contamination barrier.
 Jars can then be sealed and placed in a pressure cooker for sterilization.
 Jars should be sterilized at 15PSI for 60 minutes.
 Once the pressure cooker has cooled down, one can inoculate his/her jars by injecting the contents of a spore syringe into the jars.
 The jars can then be left to incubate in a warm (73-78F), dark place until mycelial growth has completely covered the substrate.